okta/okta-ios-jwt/README.md

 ## Installation

+### Cocoapods

 OktaJWT is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'OktaJWT'
 ```

+### Carthage

+To integrate this SDK into your Xcode project using [Carthage](https://github.com/Carthage/Carthage), specify it in your Cartfile:

+github "okta/okta-ios-jwt"

 ## Usage